-When you buy a second-hand car from a dealer, you have the right, under both the Consumer Rights Act (which replaces the Sale of Goods Act from 01 October 2015), to expect the car to:
+When you buy a second-hand car from a dealer, you have the right under the Consumer Rights Act (which replaces the Sale of Goods Act from 01 October 2015), to expect the car to:

 - be of satisfactory quality (taking into account its age and mileage)

-- be fit for the purpose (for example, to get you from A to B safely)
+- be fit for purpose (for example, to get you from A to B safely)